algosup/2024-2025-project-3-quickest-path-team-4/README.md

 - [User Manual](https://github.com/algosup/2024-2025-project-3-quickest-path-team-4/blob/main/userManual/Road_Runner_User_Manual_Team_4.pdf)

+## If you just want to use Road Runner and not modify it.

+If you are someone who justs wants to Road Runner here is how you do it!

+1. Go to the release tab on our github.

+2. Look at the latest release and follow the instruction over there.

 ## How to download Road Runner?

 Maybe you want to read or modify the code, here is how you do it: